MorphiaOrg/morphia-docs/docs-redesign.md

 * All implementation work will be done in the branch.
 * The 1.6.x branch will not be carried forward into the new site.

-## Content Migration
+## Content

-* The initial seed will copy the `docs/` folder from the `master`, `2.5.x`, and `2.4.x` branches into a new Hugo subfolder.
-  * These folders become the permanent source of truth for each version.
-Docs will be removed from their source branches and maintained here going forward.
-  * In the event of URL changes, redirects will be put in place to ensure existing links continue to work.
-* Content will be converted from the Antora/AsciiDoc format to Hugo/Markdown.
-  * Any partials will be converted to Hugo shortcodes.
-Version-specific variants may be necessary but should be minimized and eliminated where possible.
+* Versioned content lives permanently in this repo under `content/` — `master`, `2.5.x`, and `2.4.x`.
+It is no longer sourced from the morphia source branches.
+* URL redirects are in place where paths changed from the old Antora site.
-  * Included files (e.g., config snippets referenced via `include::example$file[]`) will remain as separate files and be dynamically included from their source locations via a Hugo shortcode.
+* Shared/included files are referenced dynamically via a Hugo shortcode rather than inlined.
-  * Code block callout annotations (`// <1>`) will be converted to Hugo shortcodes.
-Markers inside code blocks remain as plain comments (e.g., `// <1>`); the corresponding annotations below the block use a `callout-item` shortcode.
+* Code block callout markers stay as plain comments (e.g., `// <1>`); the annotations below use a `callout-item` shortcode.
-  * Assets will be moved to a Hugo-appropriate location and referenced from the Markdown files as needed.
-* Critter will no longer be referenced as a separate project since it has been integrated into Morphia proper.
-Any references to Critter in the older docs should be updated to reflect this.
-* The language and tone of the docs should be normalized across versions, with the `master` docs serving as the model for earlier versions.
-The goal is a consistent voice and style across all versions.
-You will perform this normalization as part of the content migration, ensuring that all versions reflect the same level of clarity and professionalism.
-* For the snapshot version (only supported from master.  all other branches should render as major.minor), the version should display as
-  'master' and the url should still be major.minor so that when master is released, the url will not change.
-The version selector should also reflect this by showing 'master' as the label for the snapshot version.
+* Critter is integrated into Morphia proper — it is not referenced as a separate project.
+* The `master` branch represents the snapshot version.
+Its version label in the selector is `master`; its URL uses the major.minor form so the URL does not change on release.
+All other versions render as major.minor only.

 ## Hugo Structure & Configuration

 * A Hugo configuration will be generated to support the new structure and design.
 * The navigation structure will be recreated in Hugo to match the current structure as closely as possible.
 * The Hugo theme will match the new home/landing page design to ensure a consistent look and feel across the entire site.
-* Branch content will be driven by the presence of folders in the `branches/` directory.
-Each folder will be named for the branch it represents and contain the content for that branch.
+* All versioned content lives under a single source tree and is included in a single Hugo build.
+Content for each version resides in its own folder under `content/` (named for the branch it represents), and Hugo produces the full multi-version site in one pass.

 ## Build System